abitmore/test-github-actions-labeled/README.md

-This repository is used to test Github Actions.
+This repository is used to test Github Actions and other Github features.